 - Flip-flops with no control signals (resets, presets, and clock enables) are moved.
 Flip-flops with minimal control logic can also be retimed.
-Multiple flip-flops with reset, set or enable signals that need to be retimed together are only retimed if they have exactly the same control logic. - The software does not retime the following combinatorial sequential elements: flip-flops with both set and reset, flip-flops with attributes like syn preserve, flip-flops packed in I/O pads, level-sensitive latches, registers that are instantiated in the code, SRLs, and RAMs.
-If a RAM with combinatorial logic has syn ramstyle set to registers, the registers can be retimed into the combinatorial logic. - Retimed flip-flops are only moved through combinatorial logic.
+Multiple flip-flops with reset, set or enable signals that need to be retimed together are only retimed if they have exactly the same control logic. - The software does not retime the following combinational sequential elements: flip-flops with both set and reset, flip-flops with attributes like syn\preserve, flip-flops packed in I/O pads, level-sensitive latches, registers that are instantiated in the code, SRLs, and RAMs.
+If a RAM with combinational logic has syn\ramstyle set to registers, the registers can be retimed into the combinational logic. - Retimed flip-flops are only moved through combinational logic.
 The software does not move flip-flops across the following objects: black boxes, sequential components, tristates, I/O pads, instantiated components, carry and cascade chains, and keepbufs. - You might not be able to crossprobe retimed registers between the RTL and the Technology view, because there may not be a one-to-one correspondence between the registers in these two views after retiming.
 A single register in the RTL view might now correspond to multiple registers in the Technology view. - Retiming affects or is affected by, these attributes and constraints:

-False path constraint Does not retime flip-flops with different false path constraints.
+Attribute/Constraint Effect False path constraint Does not retime flip-flops with different false path constraints.
 Retimed registers affect timing constraints.
 Multicycle constraint Does not retime flip-flops with different multicycle constraints.
 Retimed registers affect timing constraints.
 Register constraint Does not maintain set_reg_input_delay and set_reg_output_delay constraints.
 Retimed registers affect timing constraints.
-Attribute/Constraint Effect constraints.
-Retimed registers affect timing constraints.
-Register constraint Does not maintain set_reg_input_delay and set_reg_output_delay constraints.
-Retimed registers False path constraint constraints.
-Retimed registers affect timing set_reg_output_delay constraints.
-Retimed registers Multicycle constraint constraints.
-Retimed registers affect timing Register constraint set_reg_output_delay constraints.
-Retimed registers